 For this reason, you need to do a few more checks.

 To sum up:

-- If you see the above form, it’s a WordPress website.
+- If you see the default login page, it’s a WordPress website.

-- When no log-in form appears, it could mean that the site isn’t using WordPress, but it could also mean that they have disabled this prefix as a security measure.
+- When no log-in form appears, it could mean that the site isn’t using WordPress, but it could also mean that it's a WordPress website, but they have disabled this website URL prefix as a security measure.

 2. Check The Content